secure-software-engineering/visuflow/README.md

 11. `Apply`
 12. `Run`

+In case you want to do some changes in the `visuflow-agent` project then you would have to compile the project so that you can use the new agent jar in the visuflow project.
+The agent project needs a third party library which can be resolved using the parent project.
+For this follow the steps below:

+1. Import `visuflow-parent` and `visuflow-agent` as an existing project.
+2. Enable the Maven dependency resolution.
+Right-click on the project `visuflow-parent`, then select `Configure -> Convert To Maven Project`.
+Do this also for the project `visuflow-agent`

 # Running the Analysis

 After the plugin have been launched import the `visuflow-uitests-analysis` and `visuflow-uitests-target` projects from the DemoApp folder into the plugin workspace.
 Also check the option `Copy projects into workspace` while importing them.